Node.js REPL, Inspector, Watch Mode, and SEA

 s.disconnect();

-The callback API is useful in older code or in places where a callback contract already exists.
+}The callback API fits older code or places where the surrounding contract already uses callbacks.
 Either way, session.post() sends method strings defined by the Inspector Protocol.
-Misspell a method name and the backend responds with a protocol error.
-Pass the wrong parameter shape and the backend decides whether to reject it.
+If you misspell a method name, the backend responds with a protocol error.
+If you pass the wrong parameter shape, the backend decides whether to reject it.

-Programmatic inspector code should keep its lifetime obvious.
+Keep programmatic inspector code short-lived unless you are building a debugger or diagnostic tool.
 Open the endpoint when the caller asked for it.
 Connect the session.
-Post the narrow command set.
+Send the narrow command set you need.
 Disconnect.
 Close the endpoint if your code opened it.
-Leaving an inspector endpoint around after a diagnostic action changes the process's exposed state.

 Watch Mode

-The --watch flag starts the entrypoint under Node's built-in restart loop.
+node --watch src/server.jsThe --watch flag starts the entrypoint under Node's built-in restart loop.
 In Node v24, watch mode watches the entrypoint and any required or imported module by default.
-When one of those watched files changes, Node tears down the running child execution and starts it again.
+When one of those watched files changes, Node stops the current run and starts the program again.

-Watch mode is tied to an entrypoint file:
+Watch mode expects an entrypoint file -

 node --watch app.js

-It does not combine with --check, --eval, --interactive, or the REPL. --watch-path also does not combine with --test. --run takes precedence and ignores watch mode.
-If you pass --watch without a file path, Node exits with status code 9.
+node --watch-path=src app.jsIt does not combine with --check, --eval, --interactive, or the REPL. --watch-path also does not combine with --test. --run takes precedence and ignores watch mode.

-The signal changes shutdown behavior because your process may handle SIGINT, SIGTERM, or another supported signal differently.
+node --watch --watch-kill-signal SIGINT app.jsThe signal changes shutdown behavior because your process may handle SIGINT, SIGTERM, or another supported signal differently.
 Signal handling already belongs to Chapter 5.
-The watch-specific point is narrower: restart is process termination plus fresh startup.
-Any in-memory state disappears.
-Any cleanup path depends on the signal and the app's handlers.
+The watch-specific lesson is smaller - restart means process termination followed by fresh startup.
+In-memory state disappears.
+Cleanup depends on the signal and the app's handlers.

-That is useful when the line that explains the failed restart scrolled away or got cleared before you read it.
-Preserved output can get noisy during fast edit cycles.
-Pick the mode that helps the current debugging task.
+node --watch --watch-preserve-output app.jsThat helps when the line explaining a failed restart gets cleared before you read it.
+Preserved output can also get noisy during fast edit cycles.
+Pick the behavior that helps the debugging task in front of you.

 The restart loop has two sides.
 One side tracks files.
 The other side owns a running process.
 When the watcher reports a change, Node sends the configured restart signal to the current run, waits through its shutdown path, and launches a new run with the same entrypoint and execution arguments.
-The new run starts with fresh JavaScript heap state, fresh module caches, and a new startup sequence.
-External state remains external: ports, files, databases, sockets, and child processes follow their own cleanup behavior.

-That distinction explains messy restarts.
+That difference explains messy restarts.
 A server that handles SIGINT and closes its listening socket will usually restart cleanly.
-A server that ignores the restart signal can keep a port busy and can leave watch mode waiting for graceful termination until the process exits.
+A server that ignores the restart signal can keep a port busy and leave watch mode waiting for graceful termination until the process exits.
 A child process spawned by the app can outlive the watched parent if the app never tracks and terminates it.
-Watch mode starts the next run; your shutdown code controls what the previous run leaves behind.

-Generated files deserve attention.
+Generated files need attention.
 Suppose src/server.js imports src/routes.js, and a build step writes src/routes.generated.js twice per save.
 Default --watch can see imported modules and restart on changes there. --watch-path=src may see both source and generated writes.
-In both cases, the restart frequency comes from the filesystem events Node receives.
+In both cases, restart frequency comes from the filesystem events Node receives.
 Keep generated output outside watched paths when possible, or point watch mode at a narrower directory.

 NODE_OPTIONS="--enable-source-maps" \

-Every new run gets the source-map setting and preload.
+node --watch --import ./boot.mjs app.jsEvery new run gets the source-map setting and preload.
 If the preload changes and sits in the watched module graph or watched path, the process restarts and runs the new preload.
 If it lives outside the watched set, edit detection depends on the flags you chose.

 Single Executable Applications